cannarin025/YOLOv4-Drone-Detection/README.md

 # drone_detection

+## About
+This is a repository enabling a Parrot Bebop 2 drone to detect and track custom objects using a trained YOLOv4 object detection model.
+This repository was created in collaboration with [Jcm4318](https://github.com/jcm4318) as part of our Bachelor's project where we proposed a new solution to Australia's invasive Cane Toad problem.

 **Note: this repo should be run on a UNIX system.** If a GPU is used it must be NVIDIA and you should have CUDA, CUDNN and OPENCV set up.

-##Prerequisites
+It is highly recommended that a GPU is used.

+## Prerequisites
+1. Trained YOLOv4 Model.
+See [Darknet](https://github.com/AlexeyAB/darknet) to learn how to do this.
+2. Parrot Bebop 2 drone.

 **Prerequisites for use with GPU:**
 1. CUDA
 2. CUDNN
 3. OPENCV

-##Setup
+## Setup
 1. Install dependencies

     Run `pip install -r requirements.txt`